 The Jaybird Freedom have a slightly short battery life, but on the upside, they don't take long to charge.
 The charging clip also provides an additional 4 hours of power, and you can use them while they're charging.
 This would be convenient if the bulky charging clip didn't reduce their stability.
 On the other hand, the MySound app provides a great parametric equalizer and community-oriented experience.
 It's lacking a few features but overall it's an above-average app that lets you personalize your jaybirds to sound the way you want.

 The battery life of the Jaybird F5 is just above 4 hours.
 They also charge relatively fast, 20 mins of charging giving you up to 1 hours of listening.
 Charging clip also adds another 4 hours to the battery life which makes the battery performance slightly better than that of the X3 as long as you don't mind having the somewhat bulky dongle dangling from the inline remote.
 On the upside, you can charge them with the charging clip while using them although they will briefly shut off for safety purposes.
+If the charging clip system is a deal breaker for you then maybe consider the Anker Soundcore Spirit X or Aukey Latitude for their longer continuous battery life and easy to use microUSB port.

 Jaybird MySound is a community-oriented app that lets you share presets for the Freedom and the X3.
 It also has an excellent parametric equalizer.
 While they lack some additional features like room effects and an in-app player, the app feels useful and allows you to personalize your sound profile to better match your tastes and mood.

 The Jaybird Freedom Wireless have a good wireless range, but can be slightly laggy when watching videos due to their relatively high latency.
-They also do not support NFC, multi-device pairing or any low latency codecs, which is not ideal.
+They also do not support NFC, or any low latency codecs, which is not ideal.
 On the upside pairing with most Bluetooth devices is fairly easy.

 The Jaybird Freedom have no wired option.
 If you want a good sounding wired in-ear, then check the 1More Triple Driver In-Ear.